Pooja-boot-git/stocks-analysis/README.md

 2. Advantages and disadvantages of the original and refactored VBA script

    - Pros

       -- We saw improvement in the time it took the code to run after we introduced arrays.
 Refer to Results section.
 The new code runs faster than the older one.

+   - Cons

+      -- Not applicable.
+I do not see any disadvantage as there is a high probability of adding many more stocks in future as the client becomes more advanced              stock traders.